-Fees are charged to customers in connection with investment contracts and other financial services contracts.
+Investment management fees are charged to customers in connection with investment contracts and other financial services contracts.
 Revenue is recognised as services are provided.
 In some cases services are provided at the inception of the contract while other services are performed over the life of the contract.